-4. Be Honest and Sincere.
+4. Be Honest and Sincere

 Select your words carefully and truthfully.
 Vows are by nature, solemn pledges/promises to do or to refrain from doing certain things.
 A vow written/spoken without honesty is no vow at all.

 It is dry words, totally useless, and not worth the paper upon which it is written.
-The whole point of writing a personalized wedding vow is so that you can express yourself, your true self, in relation with your partner.
+The whole point of writing a personalized wedding vow is so that you can express yourself, your true self, in relation to your partner.